LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 4. Make sure you are creating a new security group that enables you to SSH via TCP on port 22 from 'My IP'
   - There should already be a rule for SSH.
 The only thing that you will need to change is the source.
 Change it from 'Custom' to 'My IP'
   - Add another rule to expose our database's port to outside traffic.
 The default port for Mongo is 27017 and 5432 for PostgreSQL.
-You can set the source to 'My IP' but you will need to add another rule later on to accomodate the IP addresses of your deployed service and proxy.
+You can set the source to 'My IP' but you will need to add another rule later on to accommodate  the IP addresses of your deployed service and proxy.
   - When it's all done, it should look something like this, **Note: the port in this screenshot is incorrect. the default port for mongo is 27017, NOT 27071!**